isc-projects/stork/doc/devel.rst

 Alpine troubleshooting
 ----------------------

-The system tests can be running on the Alpine operating system.
-Unfortunately, the Alpine uses the ``libc-musl`` instead of the standard ``libc``.
-This component isn't well supported by the external dependencies maintainers.
-It causes Rake scripts cannot install some dependencies and they need to be installed manually from the Alpine package manager ``apk``.
+Running system tests on Alpine Linux requires additional setup steps.

-To run the tests on Alpine system you need to install the ``nodejs`` package from the ``apk`` package manager:
+Alpine uses ``libc-musl`` instead of ``libc``, which causes issues with the `npm` dependency in Stork build scripts.
+Installing ``nodejs`` manually using the package manager solves this problem:

 .. code-block:: console